mars-sim/mars-sim.github.io/content/docs/guide/concepts/building.md

 Represents a dedicated computing resource that can be used generally from throughout the Settlement.

 ### Cooking
-This provides a location where Workers can Cook to create [Meals]({{% relref "/docs/definitions/meal" %}}).
+This provides a location where Workers can Cook to create [Dishs]({{% relref "/docs/definitions/meal" %}}).
 This function capacity is aligned to how many hobs/ovens available.

 ### Dining
 This provides an area where Persons can collect to eat Meals together.